CryptoSignal/Crypto-Signal/README.md

 ![Alt text](/doc/images/backtesting-ui.png "Backtesting UI")

-### Installation

-First, clone or download the repository to your computer.

-**Front End**- Navigate to the *app/behaviours/ui/www* directory and run `npm install`.
-Make sure you have the latest version of node.js installed on your computer.

-**Back End**- Assuming you have already installed all the dependencies via Docker, you're in the clear.

 ### Running the Application

-First, you'll need to use webpack to bundle all of the React .jsx files on the front end.
-Navigate to the *app/beahviours/ui/www* directory and run `npm run build`.

 If you haven't already, **ensure you have changed the "selected_task" value from "default" to "server" in default-config.json.**